ozten/TLD.js/README.md

 Limited to first 10,000 pledges.
 No, seriously, remember how fast JSConf sells out ;)

 ## $500
 Can you afford more?
-Passonite about the web and JS?
+Passionate about the web and JS?

-Same benefits as ``webmaster4life`` as well as an invitation to join the goverance committee.
+Same benefits as ``webmaster4life`` as well as an invitation to join the governance committee.

 Limited to first 50 pledges.